Windows OS Hub

 Shadow Error - The specified session is not connected.

-A window with Shadow connection parameters will appear.
+A form with shadow connection options will appear.
 You can either View or Control a user’s RDP session.
-You can also check Prompt for user consent option.
+Additionally, you can enable the Prompt for user consent option.

 shadow connection to user remote desktop session on windows server 2016